B-UMMI/seq_typing/README.md

   --minGeneIdentity N   Minimum percentage of identity of reference sequence
-                        covered to consider a gene to be present (value between [0, 100]) (default: 80) --debug               Debug mode: do not remove temporary files
+                        covered to consider a gene to be present (value between [0, 100]) (default: 80) --saveNewAllele       Save the new allele found for the selected type (default: false)
+  --debug               Debug mode: do not remove temporary files --resume              Resume seq_typing.py reads
 ```

 ##### Blast